Are your customers telling you the whole truth?

 It’s time to dust off your social media accounts and begin using them more efficiently.
 Many of us make the common mistake of neglecting our company social media accounts, but these sites can be extremely helpful in promoting your services, and most importantly engaging with your customers.

 Social media empowers customers to share their experiences with others.
 With that being said, consider what happens when you have an unhappy customer on your hands.
-According to this infographic from Zendesk, 45% of people shared their bad customer service reviews via social media.
+According to an infographic from Zendesk, 45% of people shared their bad customer service reviews via social media.
 63% of people read those negative posts online.
 You can do something about this.
 The following are a few ways to effectively use social media to nurture your relationships with customers, alleviate customer complaints, and enhance your brand.

 Monitor what’s trending about your company